hux4l/carousel/README.md

 #Simple carousel

-for now works only with 3+ slides
+works with 1 slide and more